 Ever since I posted a recipe for a light, non-greasy moisturizing spray, I’ve had countless requests for a heavier, creamy homemade lotion recipe.

 Today I’ll finally share my absolute favorite recipe for an all-natural hand and body cream that is light, fluffy, yet extremely moisturizing.
-The best part, it doesn’t leave your skin greasy like all the popular body butter recipes you may be finding all over the Internet!
+The best part, it doesn’t leave your skin greasy like all the popular body butter recipes you find all over the Internet!

 This creamy moisturizer will repair your dry skin after a long winter, but it’s light enough to carry you all the way through a hot summer.

-- Stop blender as often as needed to run a spatula around sides to incorporate ingredients.
-If liquid is pooling at the top, stop frequently to push it around with spatula.
+Stop blender as often as needed to run a spatula around sides to incorporate ingredients.
+If some liquid is pooling at the top, stop frequently to push it around with a spatula.
 (This step may take as long as 10-15 minutes, and patience is key!)
 Continue blending until desired consistency is reached.
 (We use and highly recommend a Vitamix blender.)

-- Transfer moisturizer to clean jars and refrigerate any portion that will not be used up within a few weeks.
+Transfer moisturizer to clean jars and refrigerate any portion that will not be used up within a few weeks.